raesene/raesene/README.md

 Possible repos of interest that I've been working on recently :-

+- [teisteanas](https://github.com/raesene/teisteanas).
+A Golang app for creating Kubeconfigs using the Kubernetes Certificate Signing Request API.
 - [eathar](https://github.com/raesene/eathar).
 A Golang app for checking the Pod Security Status of workloads on Kubernetes clusters.
 - [Kube Security Lab](https://github.com/raesene/kube_security_lab/).
 This is a setup for learning about Kubernetes security by attacking sample clusters built with [kind](https://github.com/kubernetes-sigs/kind) .
 It uses Ansible playbooks to spin up clusters with known vulnerbilities for you to practice on.
 - [Container Security Workstation](https://github.com/raesene/container_sec_workstation).
 A set of Ansible playbooks for automating the building of VMs, WSL instances and Docker images with a variety of handy container security tooling.